A failed IVF cycle isn’t uncommon – but how do you cope with it?

 Prior to next attempting IVF, assisted or natural fertility a refreshed mindset can be created when control of the subconscious mind is regained.

 By taking control and eliminating the negativity, it becomes easier to think more clearly, be more focused and be able to make positive decisions about the fertility journey.

 Mind mastery techniques can help to change the control that the mind has of the body.
 This allows people to manage the impact of stress more effectively, as well as enhance their physiology.
 Mind mastery will typically consist of one, or more of the following:

 Mindfulness and Meditation

 Mindfulness is often taken from Daoist, Buddhist and yogic philosophies.
-It provides a way of paying attention to, and seeing clearly what is really going on in one’s life by removing the chains we attach to the false patterns of beliefs and emotions of the subconcious mind.
+It provides a way of paying attention to and seeing clearly what is really going on in one’s life by removing the chains we attach to the false patterns of beliefs and emotions of the subconscious mind.
 It helps to recognise and then step away from these emotional and physiological conditioned reactions to events.
 Practicing mindfulness allows one to be fully present in their life, relationships and work as such improving the entire quality of existence through enhanced self-awareness.